shuttle-hq/shuttle/resources/secrets/README.md

 This plugin manages secrets on [shuttle](https://www.shuttle.rs).

 ## Usage
-Add `shuttle-secrets` to the dependencies for your service.
-Also add a dependency which will give you a `PgPool` like [shuttle-shared-db](https://github.com/shuttle-hq/shuttle/tree/main/resources/shared-db)
+Add `shuttle-secrets` to the dependencies for your service, and add a `Secrets.toml` to the root of your project with the secrets you'd like to store.
+Make sure to add `Secrets.toml` to a `.gitignore` to omit your secrets from version control.

+Next, pass `#[shuttle_secrets::Secrets] secret_store: SecretStore` as an argument to your `shuttle_service::main` function.
-[`SecretStore::get_secret`] can now be called on any instance of this pool to retrieve stored secrets.
+`SecretStore::get` can now be called to retrieve your API keys and other secrets at runtime.

-An example using the Rocket framework can be found on [GitHub](https://github.com/shuttle-hq/shuttle/tree/main/examples/rocket/postgres)
+An example using the Rocket framework can be found on [GitHub](https://github.com/shuttle-hq/shuttle/tree/main/examples/rocket/secrets)